Bernard Partridge: World War I Works

-In 1915 Partridge designed posters to encourage recruitment to the British Army.
+1915 Partridge designed posters to encourage recruitment to the British Army.
 Take up the Sword of Justice was one of the most popular, printed by David Allen & Sons, for the British Parliamentary Recruiting Committee (PRC).
 It features the sinking RMS Lusitania, drowning passengers, and a vengeful Lady Justice wielding the Sword of Justice.
 State Library of Victoria, Melbourne, Australia, is just one of the many libraries and museums around the world which hold copies of this poster.

-Another work from this time that was well known to the populous was Unconquerable.
+Another work from this time that was well known to the populace was Unconquerable.
 It features Wilhelm II, German Emperor, and Albert I, the King of the Belgians.
 The cartoon was published by Punch in October 1914.
 This original was presented to the Queen of the Belgians by the Gardeners' Company, the purchase money going to the Belgian Relief Fund.
 In 1917 copies of the poster, styled "the Greatest War Picture ...... in magnificent colour reproduction", which Partridge based on his original cartoon were sent by Punch to new subscribers as part of a promotion.
 In 1919 Punch sent complimentary copies of this poster to public libraries and Schools of Arts across Australia and New Zealand, many of which were framed and placed in their reading rooms.

 Persons who served overseas with Expeditionary Forces in an active war zone, and were disabled, received a King's Certificate of Discharge stating that they "Served with honour".
 The certificate was designed by Partridge in 1916, at the request of the War Office.

 At this time he also designed postcards for Blue Cross Quarantine Kennels, for soldiers bringing home their pet dogs.

 Partridge was the twentieth of twenty illustrators selected by Percy V. Bradshaw for inclusion in his series The Art of the Illustrator (1917-1918) which presented a separate portfolio for each illustrator.